andrewmoise/grits/README.md

 The calls to `facl()` are necessary.
 Respectively, they are:

 1. Make `custom.melanic.org` editable by our user, from our normal shell
-2. Make our normal files editable by our user, from the new shell
+2. Make our normal files editable by our user, from the custom shell
-3. Make `custom.melanic.org` editable by our user from the new shell
+3. Make `custom.melanic.org` editable by our user from the custom shell

-See the "permissions" section in [REFERENCE.md](REFERENCE.md) for an in-depth explanation of how and why origin access controls work and why this facl() is necessary before this will work.
+See the "permissions" section in [REFERENCE.md](REFERENCE.md) for an in-depth explanation of how and why origin access controls work and why this `facl()` is necessary.

 Having made the new customized shell environment, we make it live: